 npm install can vary across major versions of Node.js.

 Once the local testing for the updated Node.js major version is complete, the active major version (e.g., v16) of Node.js for a VIP Platform environment can be managed in the Software Management panel of the VIP Dashboard.

 When Node.js is updated, an application’s code is rebuilt and deployed with the updated version.
 During the update, no downtime for the environment will occur.

 Node.js versions in automated testing

-For Node.js applications that have automated testing, running tests in both the current Node.js version and next LTS release candidate are helpful for staying prepared for new LTS versions.
+For Node.js applications that have automated testing, running tests in both the current Node.js version and the next LTS release candidate are helpful for staying prepared for new LTS versions.
 Automated testing should pin to a major Node.js version, and not to minor or patch versions.